 10. Wrap them up in a Headwrap

-If comfort ranks high on your list while trying a new hairstyle, try wearing your braids up in a stretchy headband or a headwrap.
+If comfort ranks high while trying a new hairstyle, wear your braids in a stretchy headband or a headwrap.
 This will give you a very boho look.
 You can even wear a scarf.
-Just take a silky colorful scarf and roll it up to make a headband.
+Just roll a silky, colorful scarf up to make a headband.
 Then, tie it over your hair like you tie a bandana and let your braids do the talking.

 11. Cool Accessories

-This is not a new hairstyle but just a way to take your existing one to a whole new level.
-So get your hands on some quirky accessories like beads, colorful rubber bands, faux flowers, butterflies, or metallic cuff and transform your simple hairdo into a unique one.
+This is not a new hairstyle but a way to take your existing one to a new level.
+So get some quirky accessories like beads, colorful rubber bands, faux flowers, butterflies, or metallic cuffs, and transform your simple hairdo into a unique one.

 12. Goddess Braids

 Just like cornrows, this is a classic way to braid your hair.
 These are thicker braids than cornrows but give a traditional and understated look.
-In addition, they have a strong fan following as they take lesser time to install compared to other braids.
+In addition, they have a strong fan following as they take less time to install than other braids.

 Summary